epfl-lasa/optitrack_ros_interface/README.md

 # Object Pose ROS Workspace
 This repository contains a ROS workspace (ros_ws) aimed at providing the pose of an object relative to a base.
 Currently, it operates within the ROS (Robot Operating System) environment.
-However, a version compatible with ROS2 is planned for the near future.
+Furthemore, a version compatible with ROS2 is available (ros2_ws).

 ## Purpose
 The primary objective of this workspace is to facilitate the determination of an object's pose concerning a base.
 This functionality is crucial in various robotics applications where precise spatial information is required for navigation, manipulation, or interaction tasks.